Omkara (2004 film)

 Omkara is a 2004 Indian Kannada-language crime thriller film starring Upendra and Preeti Jhangiani.
-The film was written and directed by Shivamani and produced by Company Films under the banner of R. S. Productions and has music by Gurukiran.
+It Is remake of bollywood 1988 film Tezaab with a different climax.The film was written and directed by Shivamani and produced by Company Films under the banner of R. S. Productions and has music by Gurukiran.
 Omkara was Upendra's first gangster film and was based on the connection between film industries and the Mumbai underworld mafia.
 The film got an all-time record opening in its first week however became an above average grosser.